ajeetkumarukande95/Sentiment-Analysis-DistilBERT-Finetuning/README.md

 # Sentiment Analysis using Fine-Tuned DistilBERT Model

 This project demonstrates sentiment analysis using a fine-tuned DistilBERT model.
-It predicts the sentiment (positive or negative) of input text on Imdb Dataset.
+It predicts the sentiment (positive or negative) of input text on IMDB Dataset.

 # Dataset Link
 https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews